ga4gh/ga4gh-schemas/doc/source/api/alleleAnnotations.rst

 annotation programs such as VEP, SnpEff and Annovar and others, as well as the VCF's `ANN format <http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf>`_ .

-Instead of sending whole set of annotations, the server can send information on specific variants, genomic regions or annotations instead.

 +---------------------+---------------------------------------------------------------------------------------------------------------------+
 | Record              | Description                                                                                                         |